Farmland, Food and Livable Communities

 CM I 1.5 Planning for Agriculture and Food Systems - Communities That Are Leading the Way: Growing Food Connections

-Kimberley Hodgson, Founder/Principal, Cultivating Healthy Places (moderator); Aaron Newton, Local Food System Program Coordinator, Cabarrus County, North Carolina; Jane Shey, Homegrown Minneapolis Coordinator, City of Minneapolis, Minnesota
+Kimberley Hodgson, Founder/Principal, Cultivating Healthy Places (moderator); Aaron Newton, Local Food System Program Coordinator, Cabarrus County, North Carolina; Jane Shey, former Homegrown Minneapolis Coordinator, Minnesota

 Local governments can play an important public policy role to support farmers, food production and food security for all community residents.
 This session will explore results from recent research on how local governments are developing and implementing a wide range of innovative programs, regulations, laws, financial investments, and other policies to address agricultural viability and community food security.
 Local government staff from Seattle, WA; Cabarrus County, NC; and Minneapolis, MN will share their achievements and lessons learned.